 It’s true that converting to a Roth account will incur an immediate tax liability, but the various advantages of the Roth IRA may significantly outweigh that liability for many account holders.
 Furthermore, while contributions to a Roth IRA are never deductible, individuals may find that if they’re covered by a retirement plan at work then they may not be able to make deductible contributions to a Traditional IRA either (if their incomes are above a certain level).

 Speaking of estate planning, another way that IRA holders fail to prepare an exit strategy is by giving inadequate consideration to the beneficiary designation on their accounts.
 It’s common for account holders to name their spouse as their primary designation, but then fail to name their children or grandchildren as contingent beneficiaries.

-If an IRA passes to an individual’s estate, then when the assets are distributed to the individual’s heirs those heirs must generally take distribution of those assets within five years (thus accelerating the tax liability).
+If an IRA passes to an individual’s estate, then when the assets are distributed to the individual’s heirs those heirs must generally take distribution of those assets (thus accelerating the tax liability).
 But if those same beneficiaries were designated as such within the IRA account, they’d be able to choose a longer term distribution of funds, thereby delaying the tax liability (and letting the assets continue to grow on a tax-deferred basis).

 Again, there are various advantages that a Roth IRA can provide over a traditional structure when it comes to estate planning.
 By opening a self-directed Roth IRA with a custodian such as Quest Trust Company, there are even more opportunities to maximize your retirement savings.